Noel Langley: Life and career

 At MGM, his first credited film was Maytime, a musical based on the 1917 operetta.
 In part due to the success of his own children's book The Land of Green Ginger, he was one of the screenwriters chosen for the job of adapting L. Frank Baum's children's novel The Wonderful Wizard of Oz for film.
 In 11 days, he provided a 43-page adaptation.
 Changes he introduced to the story are the inclusion of the actors playing the Tin Man, the Scarecrow, and the Lion characters as farmworkers in the sepia tone Kansas sequences as well as changing the color of Dorothy's shoes from silver to ruby.
 Langley also introduced Miss Almira Gulch, the Wicked Witch's Kansas counterpart.
 He then wrote a final draft.
 However, unbeknownst to him, MGM hired Florence Ryerson and Edgar Allan Woolf to do rewrites.
 However, producer Arthur Freed was displeased with their work and turned the script back over to Langley.
 Langley disliked their changes and removed many of them.
 He felt that their version was "so cutesy and oozy that I could have vomited."
 The final film was released in August 1939.
-Langley was dismayed by the end result.
+Langley was dismayed by the result.
 He said, "I saw it in a cinema on Hollywood Boulevard at noon and I sat and cried like a bloody child."
 However, he amended his opinion when he saw the film for a second time in England during its 1949 re-release: "I thought, 'It's not a bad picture.
 Not a bad picture, you know'."

 After World War II, during which he served in the Royal Canadian Navy, Langley worked on many British films.
 He also co-wrote the hit West End play Edward, My Son with Robert Morley.
 His film credits include the film noir They Made Me a Fugitive (1947), the remake of Tom Brown's Schooldays (1951), the Alastair Sim Scrooge (1951), The Pickwick Papers (1952), Ivanhoe (1952) and the Technicolor The Prisoner of Zenda (1952).
 (His contribution to Zenda, however, was limited; according to the American Film Institute, the 1952 film followed the shooting script of the 1937 film version, with only "slight variations" being added to the 1952 screenplay by Langley.)
 In June 1956, Langley was hired by Bryna Productions to re-write The Vikings for Kirk Douglas, but his script was not used.